Storm cleanup continues on South Shore, where tens of thousands remain without power

 Power outages remain a major concern for residents on the South Shore.

-As of Thursday afternoon, MEMA says the towns of Hingham, Cohasset, and Scituate remain 100 percent without power.
-Nearby Norwell is showing 99 percent of customers without power, Marshfield has 84 percent of customers in the dark, and about 74 percent of Duxbury residents were without power.
+As of Thursday evening, MEMA says the town of Cohasset remains 100 percent without power.
+Nearby Norwell is showing 93 percent of customers without power, Duxbury has 73 percent of customers in the dark, and about 69 percent of Marshfield residents were without power.

 Spokespeople for local utility companies are urging residents to remain patient and stress they’re working around the clock to get the power back on.